-Your personal data will be used for the purposes of the NSS only.
+Your personal data will be used for the purposes of the NSS and NSS pilot 2022 only.
+The following applies to both the NSS and the NSS pilot 2022:

-- All student contact details will be destroyed by Ipsos MORI within one calendar month of survey closure (by 31 May 2021). - Within three calendar months of project closure, Ipsos MORI will securely remove all other student data from their computer systems and transfer it in a pseudonymised format to the OfS, by 31 October 2021.

-Pseudonymised responses to the NSS will be retained indefinitely by the OfS for use in producing statistical analysis and research into quality and student experience, and trends in higher education.
-The information will not be used to make any decisions about individuals and any reports the OfS publish will not include individualised data.
+- All student contact details will be destroyed by Ipsos MORI within one calendar month of survey closure (by 31 May 2022) - Within three calendar months of project closure, Ipsos MORI will securely remove all other student data from their computer systems and transfer it in a pseudonymised format to the OfS, by 31 October 2022 - Pseudonymised responses to the NSS will be retained indefinitely by the OfS for use in producing statistical analysis and research into quality and student experience, and trends in higher education.
+The information will not be used to make any decisions about individuals and any reports the OfS publishes will not include individualised data.